-Core elements TCFD Recommendations CBK guidelines Requirement/Recommendations CIB Kenya's Status c) Describe the resilience of the organization's strategy, taking into consideration different climate-related scenarios, including a 2°C or lower scenario.
-Organization should formulate its strategy on its climate issues based on 2°C scenario or lower scenario analysis and, where relevant to the organization, scenarios consistent with increased physical climate-related risks.
+Core elements TCFD Recommendations 2 CBK guidelines 3 Requirement/ Recommendations CIB Kenya's Status c) Describe the resilience of the organization's strategy, taking into consideration different climaterelated scenarios, including a 2°C or lower scenario.
+Organization should formulate its strategy on its climate issues based on 2°C scenario or lower scenario analysis and, where relevant to the organization, scenarios consistent with increased physical climaterelated risks.
 At present, CIB Kenya has not conducted climate scenario analysis and CIB Kenya team is determined to conduct the same in near future.
 Risk Management a) Describe the organization's processes for identifying and assessing climate-related risks Refer to Section 3.4.6.2 Organization should describe whether they consider existing and emerging regulatory requirements related to climate change (e.g., limits on emissions).
 Climate-related risk Function team will ensure to assess, monitor the emerging regulations applicable to CIB Kenya's local, national, and global mandatory or voluntary rules and laws.
 All the emerging regulations related to climate change will be incorporated and implemented in overall ERM framework.
-Refers to Section 3.4.1.1 Organization should describe their risk management processes for identifying and assessing climate-related risks CIB Kenya is developing a comprehensive Climate-related risk Management Framework and it will be implemented in 2023.
-Refers to Section 3.4.1.1 Organization should also consider disclosing processes for assessing the potential size and scope of identified climate-related risks Climate-related Risk Steering Committee charter will be set up in 2023.
-CIB Kenya will assign personnel with defined roles and responsibilities upon finalization of the charter.
-Refers to Section 3.4.2.3 Organization should conduct materiality assessment, and, in that climate, related risks should be added Climate-related risk function will be conducting materiality assessment after successful implementation of Risk Management Framework across all units and branch locations.
+Refers to Section 3.4.1.1 Organization should describe their risk management processes for identifying and assessing climaterelated risks CIB Kenya is developing a comprehensive Climate-related risk Management Framework which will be fully implemented in 2024.
+Refers to Section 3.4.1.1 Organization should also consider disclosing processes for assessing the potential size and scope of identified climate-related risks CIB Kenya has formed a Climate- related Risk Steering Committee at the management level to assess and manage the climate-related risks and opportunities Refers to Section 3.4.2.3 Organization should conduct materiality assessment, and, in that climate, related risks should be added Climate-related risk function will be conducting materiality assessment after successful implementation of Risk Management Framework across all units and branch locations.
 Refers to Section 3.4.2.3 Organization should disclose how climate related risks are included in materiality determinations CRM team will report and disclose the parameters for determining materiality of climate-related risks after successful implementation of Risk Management framework across all units and branch locations.